lindsuen0/zendb/README.md

 ## Build

 It is recommended to build on the Debian operating system.
-The `make` tool is necessary, and you can install it through `apt install -y build-essential`.
+The `make` tool is necessary, and you can install it through the command `apt install -y build-essential`.

 ### Binary